owickstrom/komposition/docs/src/user-guide/concepts/timeline.md

 video will be extended with still frames.
 Correspondingly, if the video track is longer, the audio track will be silent in the end.

+## Video & Audio Parts

+Video and audio parts added to a track are either clips from the [library](library.md), or *gaps*.
+A clip is a slice of some original media file.
+A video gap is a still frame segment, and an audio gap is simply silence.

 ## Examples

 * If you want video clip *v1* to start at exactly the same time as